PostHog/posthog.com/contents/handbook/growth/sales/how-we-work.md

 - Week 2
   - Contributed to customer calls with backup from an existing team member
   - Understand how to work PandaDoc, HubSpot, Vitally, Stripe, Metabase (ie. contracts, billing, reporting)
-  - Built a plan for which monthly customers to target for annual plans and/or cross-sell
+  - Built a plan for which customers to prioritize
   - Completed 1-1s with anyone relevant at PostHog
 - Month 1
   - Leading customer calls and demos on your own
-  - Have evaluations in flight with support from team if needed
+  - Have evaluations in flight with support from team if needed (AE)
   - Had contact with _everyone_ in your book of business in some form
+  - Starting to solve technical problems for your book with occasional help (CSM)
 - Month 2
-  - Closed your first Medium annual deal (new or conversion to annual)
+  - Closed your first Medium annual deal (new or conversion to annual) (AE)
-  - Leading evaluations on your own
+  - Leading evaluations on your own (AE)
-  - Identified some opportunities to add to your book from self-serve signups who aren't paying yet
+  - Identified some opportunities to add to your book from self-serve signups who aren't paying yet (AE)
 - Month 3-4
-  - Closed multiple contracts by this point (either new or expansion/renewal) through the whole process
+  - Closed multiple contracts by this point (either new or expansion/renewal) through the whole process (AE)
-  - Closed at least one Large annual deal (new or conversion to annual)
+  - Independently working with your entire book to solve tricky technical problems with minimal assistant (CSM)

-## How commission works
+## How commission works - AEs

 **General principles**